Food Preparation/Kitchen Assistant

 |Some College Courses||10.3%|

 Online Food Preparation/Kitchen Assistant Programs

-In the 2019-2020 academic year, 71 schools offered some type of food preparation/professional cooking/kitchen assistant program.
+In 2019-2020, 71 schools offered a food preparation/professional cooking/kitchen assistant program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Other)||0||0|